DoPlan-dev/CLI/wiki/05-Workflow/01-Complete-Workflow.md

 ### Efficiency
 - Use `/do now` for fast-tracking
 - Use `/do feature` for single features
-- Check `/status` regularly
-- Always use `/done` when complete
+- Let `/dev` auto-complete tasks

 ### Best Practices
 - Complete `/hey` tutorial first time
 - Use iterative conversation in `/do`
 - Review plan before `/dev`
-- Check progress regularly
+- Keep an eye on engagement for progress cues
 - View engagement for motivation

 ### Power User